-This resolution requests approval of the Fiscal Plan for the annexation of Fountain Park.
+This resolution requests approval of the Fiscal Plan for the annexation of Tammarron and University School Area.
 A Fiscal Plan, which is required by state law, outlines a schedule of implementation for the various services the City will provide to the annexed area.

-BLOOMINGTON ANNEXATION DESCRIPTION FOR FOUNTAIN PARK AREA JOB NUMBER 2441
+BLOOMINGTON ANNEXATION DESCRIPTION FOR TAMARRON AREA JOB NUMBER 2441

-A part of the Northeast Quarter of the Northwest Quarter and a part of the Northwest Quarter of the Northeast Quarter of Section 35, Township 9 North, Range 1 West, Monroe County, Indiana, and being more particularly described as follows:
+A part of the Northeast Quarter of Section 35, Township 9 North, Range 1 West, Monroe County, Indiana, and being more particularly described as follows: